Evans family have a long associated history in Limerick since the late 17th century and with many examples of prominent marriages as follows:

 Memorials for Swayne - Box Tomb.
 Here lies Francis Swayne Esq, who departed this life on the 16 day of November 1788, aged 28 years.
 Universally loved and lamented.
 Tomb is erected to his ever dear memory by his affectionate sister, Ann Swayne.

-Note: A John Evans, born circa 1765, of Toryhill, Limerick, married Miss Swayne in 1789.
+Note: A John Evans, born circa 1765, of Toryhill, Limerick, married Miss Swayne in May 1789 - is this Anne or Elizabeth?

 iv Richard Evans